Heather Wilson: Tenure

 On January 21, 2004, legislation was introduced by Congressman Fred Upton to increase the fines and penalties for violating the prohibitions against the broadcast of obscene, indecent, or profane language.
 On February 11, 2004, the United States House Energy Subcommittee on Telecommunications and the Internet held a hearing on the bill, at which representatives of the Federal Communications Commission, major broadcasting corporations, and the National Football League testified.
-During the hearing, Wilson denounced Karmazin saying, "You knew what you were doing.
+During the hearing, Wilson denounced executive Mel Karmazin saying, "You knew what you were doing.
 You knew what kind of entertainment you're selling, and you wanted us all to be abuzz, here in this room and on the playground in my kids' school, because it improves your ratings.
 It improves your market share, and it lines your pockets."
 The bill, H.R.
 3717, passed the House of Representatives on March 26, 2004, by a vote of 391–22–1.